 Molecular Modeling

-In April 1996, the National Science Foundation awarded the Department of Chemistry and Physics with a $59,542 grant to establish a computer-based molecular modeling program.
-All chemistry students in General Chemistry, Organic Chemistry, Physical Chemistry, Biochemistry, and Computational Chemistry will gain hands-on experience in modern molecular modeling techniques developed by the pharmaceutical industry.
-NSF support for this program will establish Winthrop University's chemistry department as a center of excellence for undergraduate molecular modeling education.
+In April 1996, the National Science Foundation (NSF) awarded Winthrop’s Department of Chemistry and Physics a $59,542 grant to establish a computer-based molecular modeling program.
+While the hardware and software have changed since that time, Winthrop chemistry students in General Chemistry, Organic Chemistry, Inorganic Chemistry, Physical Chemistry, Biochemistry and Computational Chemistry continue to gain hands-on experience with modern molecular modeling techniques developed and extensively used by pharmaceutical and other industries.
+NSF support for this program established Winthrop University as a center of excellence for undergraduate molecular modeling education.

-• A Silicon Graphics Challenge S R5000 Unix Server
+• A Silicon Graphics Challenge S R5000 Unix File & Print Server

 Information on Molecular Modeling

 Molecular Modeling is the 3 dimensional rendering of molecules in an environment produced by computer graphics.
-Molecular Modeling is a branch of Computational Chemistry which includes Computational Methods.
-These methods are the methods by which the coordinates of the atoms of a molecules and their bonds are produced.
-Thus, Molecular Modeling is completely dependent upon these Computational Methods.
+Molecular Modeling is a branch of Computational Chemistry which develops and refines computational methods used to produce the coordinates of atoms in a molecule.

 Examples of Molecular Modeling: